nevillejackson/Fleece-genetics/README.md

 Analyses from other flocks will be added to the _skinandfleeceparametrs_ subdirectory in due course

+## Wrinkle genetics ##
+The subdirectory _wrinkle_ contains a document _wrinkle.pdf_ which is a compendium of what is known about the genetics of wrinkle score in Merino sheep.
+It is meant to be the starting point for a broader investigation of all the factors involved in woolgrowing surface area of a sheep.

 ## What does this project hope to achieve? ##
 An understanding of the inheritance of fleece characteristics and its consequences for sheep selection methods.
 This has to include fleece quality as well as quantity and an understanding of how the two should e put together in a selection goal.